 Meet the remarkable 14-year-old Campbell Remess of Project 365 – at our Ceremony for World Peace at 12 noon Saturday – who will explain how he is changing the world ‘one teddy at a time’.
 The ceremony is held in the Society’s magnificent traditional Tibetan temple.

-The Ceremony for World Peace brings together different religious traditions, community groups and local, state and federal government representatives to join as a community and pray for international peace and harmony.
+The Ceremony for World Peace brings everyone together to join as a community and pray for international peace and harmony.

 Relax in the peace and serenity of the centre gardens: